hzoo/hopeinsource.com/season-3/emotional.md

 [19:51] **Omar**: Yeah.
 And I was wondering if part of the reason for this is that this sort of structure of the technology or the software is actually additive, right?
 Like to add a feature like, because you can add code, you kind of think of the effect of the code is also being additive.

+> "I also wonder if code encourages thinking in features: because 'adding' a 'feature' mostly involves adding extra code onto your program, you assume the resulting experience is also additive (but it isn't! you're changing the whole program's experience, not only the new piece)" - [Omar](https://twitter.com/rsnous/status/1287275307200688128)

 [20:06] **Henry**: Yeah, I think so.
 Something I was thinking about was like how religious institutions see technology.
 I was reading about Marshall McLuhan, and he had a lot of warnings about technology and how a lot of church people would just embrace it wholeheartedly, rather than kind of analyzing how that changes the experience of being in a building.

 [20:26] **Omar**: Right, almost even like treating technology as like this separate category from rituals, or art, or culture.
 Like almost that alone, there's already something there where you can feel like you either have to adopt it wholeheartedly or reject it wholeheartedly.